kronosnhz/Fortigate-traffic-parser/README.md

 The script will create a new file ending with `_parsed.csv` with the most relevant fields.

 ## How to add/remove fields to be parsed
 By default the script is made to extract only a few attributes but it can be customized with other fields.
-Copy the lines where those are found using regex and change the attribute to find,also remember to add the column label in the generation of the header row.
+Add or remove attributes to parse in the column variable.